-RECENT BOOKINGS: KOMBUCHA CURE, THE ROOKIE, GENERAL HOSPITAL, STALKED BY MY EX, BOSCH
+RECENT BOOKINGS: KOMBUCHA CURE, THE ROOKIE, GENERAL HOSPITAL

 Tamara Braun is 2-time Emmy Winning actress who has portrayed a multitude of roles in TV, film and theatre.
 She was born in Chicago, Illinois and grew up in nearby Evanston.
 She studied Shakespeare at RADA (Royal Academy of Dramatic Arts) before moving to Los Angeles where she now resides, but she spends as much time in NYC whenever possible.

 Tamara became a household name in 2001 with her popular portrayal of Carly Corinthos on ABC’s longest running daytime drama GENERAL HOSPITAL, for which she was nominated for a Daytime Emmy Award in the Best Actress category, won a Soap Opera Digest Award and was frequently voted as the number one fan favorite actress in ABC Soaps in Depth magazine.

 After exiting GENERAL HOSPITAL she went on to work in primetime shows doing recurring and guest work on such shows as: CSI, FREDDIE, SAVING GRACE, COLD CASE, WITHOUT A TRACE, HOUSE M.D and GHOST WHISPERER to name a few.
 She also starred in the award winning film LITTLE CHENIER which was shot in the bayous of Louisiana only weeks before Hurricane Katrina hit New Orleans and Hurricane Rita decimated Lake Charles.
 The film is now a living document to that area.